jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (i) in detail in relation to each of the first 3 financial years covered by the plan; and (ii) in outline in relation to each of the subsequent financial years covered by the plan.
 (2) In this schedule, each of the following activities is a group of activities:
-  (a) water supply:
+  (a)
-  (b) sewerage and the treatment and disposal of sewage:
+  (b)
-  (c) stormwater drainage:
+  (c)
   (d) flood protection and control works:
   (e) the provision of roads and footpaths.
-(3) Despite subclause (2), a local authority may treat any other activities as a group of activities.
+(3) Despite subclause (2), a local authority may treat any other activities as a group of activities, other than activities related to providing water services under the Local Government (Water Services) Act 2025.
+(4) To avoid doubt, a territorial authority may include information about targeted rates for activities, or a group of activities, relating to water services in a funding impact statement that is included in—
+  (a) a long-term plan under clause 15; or
+  (b) an annual plan under clause 20.

 ### 3 Capital expenditure for groups of activities
 (1) A long-term plan must, in relation to each group of activities of the local authority and for each financial year covered by the plan, include a statement of the amount of capital expenditure that the authority has budgeted to—